What is social listening and how to use it: the ultimate guide

 And there you have it!
 Market research made simple and totally doable with social listening tools.

 Influencers might be one of the most powerful tools of social media marketing these days.
-Big and small, they're irreplaceable in building genuine business-to-customer connection.
+Big and small, they're irreplaceable in building genuine business-to-customer connections.
 Where other forms of marketing and advertising fail, influencers never do.
 People will always find other people more relatable and trustworthy than brands.

 In this section, you'll learn how to use Awario to cover all three angles.
 Let's start with fetching the influential people who are already talking about you.